irenepsmith/AWSTracker/VideoDoc/Readme.md

 *	Amazon SES
 *	AWS Elastic Beanstalk

 **Note**: This example application uses the Asynchronous client that belongs to the AWS SDK for Java V2 for the Amazon S3 and Amazon Rekognition services.
+For more information, see [Asynchronous programming in the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/asynchronous.html).

 #### Topics